This page describes the general organization of the week at camp and provides some advice about the program and choosing ensembles and workshops.

 1) Choir for All (A, N, B, vocal only)

-3) Chamber Group (A, L) or Intro Chamber Group (A, L) or The Melting Pot (A, L) or Intro to Bluegrass (A, L) or Rhythm Section Skills (A, L)
+3) Chamber Group (A, L) or Intro Chamber Group (A, L) or The Melting Pot (A, L) or Intro Playing Baroque Music (A, L) or Rhythm Section Skills (A, L)

-5) Blues Band (A, L) or The Band for L&B Singing (A, L) or Latin Ensemble (A, L) or Jamming Basics (A, L)
+5) Intro Jazz Piano (A. L) or Blues Band (A, L) or L&B Singing Band (A, L) or Latin Ensemble (A, L) or Jamming Basics (A, L)

 Guitar and Bass